-discussion of federal policies: Arms Control and Nonproliferation
+discussion of federal policies: Cyber Issues

 Forbidden Words Project

-image: folded © holly troy 2026
+image: TACO © holly troy 2.2026

 Read More

-discussion of federal policies: anti-corruption and transparency
+discussion of federal policies: countering terrorism

 Forbidden Words Project

-image: table flowers © holly troy 2026
+image: poverty is terrorism © holly troy 2026

 Read More

-discussion of federal policies
+discussion of federal policies: Covid-19 Recovery

 Forbidden Words Project

-image: hell no © holly troy 2025
+image: hiss © holly troy 2026

 “We lead U.S. global engagement to combat human trafficking and support the coordination of anti-trafficking efforts across the U.S. government.
 The United States follows the widely used “3P” paradigm — prosecution, protection, and prevention — to combat human trafficking worldwide.
 We also employ a “4th P” — for partnership — as a complementary means to achieve progress across the 3Ps and enlist all segments of society in the fight against modern slavery.”